You are here

 Therefore, it is important to note – particularly in the case of a protracted illness leading to death – that the critical date for determination of compensation to wholly dependent partners in terms of weekly payments, is the date of death itself.

 Section 235 of the MRCA specifies that the Commission must give the partner a written notice as soon as practicable specifying the weekly amount and the amount payable if it is converted to each lump sum amount (25, 50, 75 and 100%).
-The notice must advise the partner that he or she can choose between the lump sum and the weekly amount or a combination of both.
+The notice must advise the partner that they can choose to convert part or all of the weekly payments to a lump sum.
 It must also specify the date on which the notice is given.
-The standard letter to be sent to wholly dependant partners can be found in CADET in the standard letter suite.
+The standard letter to be sent to wholly dependent partners can be found in CADET in the standard letter suite.

-A wholly dependent partner who receives the above notice may choose to be paid the lump sum,the weekly amount or a combination of the two.
+A wholly dependent partner who receives the above notice may choose to be paid the weekly payment as a lump sum or a combination of the two.
 In order to elect a lump sum, the MRCA requires that:

 - the partner's choice must be advised in writing; and

-- it must be made within six months of the date the claimant receives the notice.
+- it must be made within two years of the date the claimant receives the notice.

-The MRCC can extend this period, in special circumstances, before or after the end of the six months.
-If the partner does not make the choice within the six months or in the timeframe of the extended period then the weekly payment remains.
-The decision to extend the period within which a wholly dependent partner can make a choice between weekly payments or a lump sum has been delegated by the MRCC to Deputy Commissioner (DC) or First Assistant Secretary (FAS) Rehabilitation and Support (R & S) Division .
-Where a wholly dependent partner or their representative requests an extension of time they should be asked to provide reasons for being unable to make the choice within six months.
+The MRCC can extend this period, in special circumstances, before or after the end of the two years.
+If the partner does not make the choice within the two years or in the timeframe of the extended period then the weekly payment remains.
+The decision to extend the period within which a wholly dependent partner can make a choice to convert weekly payments to a lump sum has been delegated by the MRCC to Deputy Commissioner (DC) or First Assistant Secretary (FAS) Rehabilitation and Support (R & S) Division .
+Where a wholly dependent partner or their representative requests an extension of time they should be asked to provide reasons for being unable to make the choice within two years.
 These reasons should be included in a rrequest to the appropriate DC or FAS R & S Division so that a decision can be made in line with the requirements of the Act.
 The request should also, wherever possible, nominate the date by which the choice will be made.
 The request is to be prepared by the R&C location Director and forwarded to the relevant Deputy Commissioner or FAS R & S Division to ensure all relevant details and circumstances of the case are noted and included.

 What constitutes Special Circumstances for the purposes of s236(4)?